umut-er/umut-er.github.io/_posts/2024-07-01-my-contributions-to-the-newt-project.md

 ![Colorful Query Result](/assets/img/colorful-coded-query.png)

 ## Underlay Highlighting
-Well, in order to show the previous one, I had to show you this one as well, so, brief let me be.
+[GitHub Issue](https://github.com/iVis-at-Bilkent/newt/issues/713) Well, in order to show the previous one, I had to show you this one as well, so, brief let me be.
 Newt originally had a highlight feature.
 It looked like this:

 ![Old Highlight Feature](/assets/img/old-highlight.png)